ubc/em-ctlt/README.md

 == changelog ==

+v0.15 - made some changes so that the registration page will still show up when an event is expired but registration is disabled

 v0.15 - made major changes to the file stucture
       - added a gateways folder (this folder handles the files regarding payments)